se-edu/se-book/processModels/introduction/what/outcomes.md

-:trophy: Can explain what are SLDC process models :one:
+:trophy: Can explain SLDC process models :one: